-- 1. Member States shall take the necessary measures to ensure that protection granted under Directive (EU) 2019/1937, is applicable to persons reporting criminal offences referred to in Articles 3 and 4 of this Directive. - 2.
-Member States shall take the necessary measures to ensure that persons reporting offences referred to in Articles 3 and 4 of this Directive and providing evidence or otherwise cooperating with the investigation, prosecution or adjudication of such offences are provided the necessary support and assistance in the context of criminal proceedings.
+- In addition to their obligations under situations where Member States shall take the necessary measures to ensure that protection granted under Directive (EU) 2019/1937, is applicable to persons that are reporting criminal offences referred to in Articles 3 and 4 of this Directive., Member States shall take the necessary measures to ensure that any persons reporting offences referred to in Articles 3 and 4 of this Directive and providing evidence or otherwise cooperating with competent authorities for the purpose of criminal proceedings concerning the investigation, prosecution or adjudication of such offences may, in accordance with their procedural rights standing or other role in the national legal system, take advantage of the necessary support and assistance measures in the context of criminal proceedings. - 2.
+Member States shall take the necessary measures to ensure that all persons reporting offences referred to in Articles 3 and 4 of this Directive and providing evidence or otherwise cooperating with the investigation, prosecution or adjudication of such offences are provided the necessary support and assistance measures in the context of criminal proceedings.